WooCommerce VS Shopify In-Depth Comparison

 - Shipping labels support

 If you intend to start even smaller, Shopify’s Lite Plan might suffice.
 It goes for $9/month, only that you can only sell on Facebook.
 That means no hosting and no custom website.

 It’s also worth noting that selling on Shopify attracts transaction fees.
-For merchants on the basic plan, the transaction fee is 2%.
-It’s 1% for the medium plan and 0.5% for the advanced.
+For merchants on the Basic Shopify plan, the transaction fee is 2%.
+It’s 1% for the Shopify plan and 0.5% for the advanced Shopify plan.

-However, these transaction fees are only applicable to merchants using external payment solutions like PayPal.
+However, these transaction fees are only applicable to merchants using external payment providers like PayPal.
 Those who use Shopify’s Payments are exempted from the fees.

-As your store grows the need to use custom apps may arise.
-These apps cost money, and so are worth taking into consideration.
+As your store grows, the need to use custom apps may arise.
+These apps cost money and are worth taking into consideration.

-WooCommerce, technically speaking, is free.
+Generally speaking, WooCommerce, is free.
 But before you take a dive in, there are things you should know.